panda-official/TimeSwipe/docs/EventSystem.md

-Record          |  integer(32bit)                   |   Notifies that a new record stamp has been created (record count) Gain            |  integer(32bit)                   |   Notifies the Gain setting has been changed Bridge          |  boolean(true, false)             |   Notifies the Bridge setting has been changed SetSecondary    |  integer(32bit)                   |   Notifies the SetSecondary setting has been changed Mode            |  integer(32bit)                   |   Notifies the Mode setting has been changed Offset          |  integer(32bit)                   |   Notifies that offset search routine has been started (1- negative offset search, 2- zero offset search, 3- positive offset search)
+Record          |  integer(32bit)                   |   Notifies that a new record stamp has been created (record count) Gain            |  integer(32bit)                   |   Notifies the Gain setting has been changed Bridge          |  boolean(true, false)             |   Notifies the Bridge setting has been changed Mode            |  integer(32bit)                   |   Notifies the Mode setting has been changed ( 0 - IEPE, 1 - Normal Signal, 2 - Digital)
+Offset          |  integer(32bit)                   |   Notifies that offset search routine has been started (1- negative offset search, 2- zero offset search, 3- positive offset search)

 <br />